pea-nut-z/connect-four-app-client-server/README.md

 ### To get started

-You can either sign up for an account or click on Gust Login.
+You can either sign up for an account or click on Guest Login.
 Logging in as a guest creates an account with a unique Id generated.
-The Id can be found right after the word “Gust” once you are logged in.
-You can log in to the same gust account next time using the Id as below :
+The Id can be found right after the word “Guest” once you are logged in.
+You can log in to the same guest account next time using the Id as below :

 ```
 ###### is the unique Id